 Here's the year-end evaluation I gave my cat a few days ago.

 She was really eager to hear my feedback so I have high hopes about her performance this year. #goals

 Just finished a horror short written and directed by Jake Miller, also starring Heather Schmidt.
 Can't say much about it yet, but prepare to be spooooked!

 Night Witches had a sold out opening night and has been holding its own in a sea of like 300 fringe shows.
 We've somehow been pulling off Serial Killers too, though our next one is at 11am on Saturday.
 UNCHARTED SERIAL KILLERS TERRITORY HERE.

 "Julia Griswold is the standout of the ensemble, bringing a nerdy and understated brand of bravery to the reluctant but smart aviator she plays." -Amy Lyons, Stage Raw

-I'm an actor, and I write stuff too.
+I'm an actor, and a writer.
 I do comedy.
 I'm short.
-I perform in a sketch comedy show called Serial Killers (just about) every Saturday.
+I perform in a sketch comedy show called Serial Killers just about every Saturday.